 Like many, we have had a heavy heart in the wake of George Floyd, Breonna Taylor and Ahmaud Arbery's killings.
 Friends of the Children–Los Angeles (Friends–LA) recognizes them and the countless of other Black men and women who have died as a result of police brutality, anti-Black racism and gross negligence where Black lives are considered.
 We stand with our Los Angeles community and families against police violence, systemic racism and injustice.
 The global protests are a tipping point, and we strongly encourage solid actions by our government to rectify the historic and present injustices against members in our Black community.

-COVID-19 reminded us all of two things: we are all interconnected and rapid change is possible.
-Faced with a health crises, we saw individual behaviors, communities, and immense systems change within weeks.
-George Floyd’s killing and the response around the world is showing us that a broad-based coalition for change is necessary and achievable.
+COVID-19 reminded us all of two things: we are all interconnected, and rapid change is possible.
+Faced with a health crisis, we saw individual behaviors, communities and immense systems change within weeks.
+George Floyd’s killing and the response around the world are showing us that a broad-based coalition for change is necessary and achievable.
 We, as human beings, can no longer tolerate this kind of injury to our humanity.
-We have the power to accelerate racial equity work, just as we accelerated our response to COVID-19, with the long view on prevention and the deep understanding of systems that produce cumulative race-based harm to peace, justice, and freedom.
+We have the power to accelerate racial equity work, just as we accelerated our response to COVID-19, with the long view on prevention and the deep understanding of systems that produce cumulative race-based harm to peace, justice and freedom.
 We are in a critical moment in our history.
-All things are possible - particularly in a state full of dreamers, innovators, and leaders.
+All things are possible - particularly in a state full of dreamers, innovators and leaders.

 Action Toolkits and Other Resources

-In memory of George Perry Floyd, Breonna Taylor, & Ahmaud Arbery,
+In memory of George Perry Floyd, Breonna Taylor and Ahmaud Arbery,

 Thomas Lee, Executive Director